 We have arrived in Vlore and are waiting for our pizza before heading to the beach.
 Can you see the beach behind us, across the street?

 Beach time!
-All the beaches in Albania have small pebbles instead of sand.
+Most of the beaches in Albania have small pebbles instead of sand.
 There are a few beaches that have sand but that is because sand has been trucked in.
 Vlore is located where the Adriatic and Ionian Seas meet.
 If you follow the Adriatic Sea north then you would end up near Venice, Italy.
 If you follow the Ionian Sea south then you end up in the Mediterranean Sea.

 The hotel we stayed in had a rooftop pool which we enjoyed after the beach.
 Can you see the sea in the background?